Immix

 Note that 'Mains Failure' has a space in it, unlike most of the other events.

 When the power is connected again, we will send an event like this.
-Unfortunately Immix does not have an event to indicate restoration of power loss so we send it as a SystemEvent which you can code to a lower priority alarm.
+Unfortunately Immix does not have an event to indicate restoration of power loss so we send it as a SystemEvent but with ExtraText to say it's reconnected.
+We do not send it as a Mains Failure to avoid confusion for operators.

 <Alarm>